johndoe31415/pyradium/README.md

 $ pip3 install pyradium
 ```

-For usage of LaTeX style presentations, you need pdflatex:
+For usage of LaTeX style presentations, you need pdflatex and ImageMagick.
+To
+use continuous building, pyradium relies on the inotifytools.:

 ```
-# apt-get install texlive texlive-latex-extra
+# apt-get install texlive texlive-latex-extra imagemagick inotify-tools
 ```

 You also need to tell ImageMagick to permit PDF to raster image conversion by removing (or commenting out) the line